sqlcipher/sqlcipher/README.md

 Building SQLCipher is almost the same as compiling a regular version of SQLite with two small exceptions:

- 1. You must define SQLITE_HAS_CODEC and SQLITE_TEMP_STORE=2 when building sqlcipher
+ 1. You *must* define SQLITE_HAS_CODEC and SQLITE_TEMP_STORE=2 when building sqlcipher.
  2. You need to link against a OpenSSL's libcrypto

-Example Static linking (replace /opt/local/lib with the path to libcrypto.a)
+Example Static linking (replace /opt/local/lib with the path to libcrypto.a).
+Note in this example, --enable-tempstore=yes is setting SQLITE_TEMP_STORE=2 for the build.

 	$ ./configure --enable-tempstore=yes CFLAGS="-DSQLITE_HAS_CODEC" \
 		LDFLAGS="/opt/local/lib/libcrypto.a"